sylhare/sylhare.github.io/_posts/2023/2023-07-11-Github-copilot-trial.md

 I don't have more information about the inner working of GitHub copilot, and it does not seem to be suggesting anything about it.
 [Research paper][10] online were more concentrated on it efficiency and its suggestions based on code description input.
-But if you do know more, let me know in a comment! 🤓
+But if you do know more, let me know in the comment! 🤓

 ### Utilisation